nologic/blog/_posts/2016-08-23-lost-touch.md

 Basically, this means that if I call a whole bunch of touch down events, I can allocate all fourteen paths and `getExtraIndexNumber` will be forced to run out of stack space as it looks for an unallocated path index.
 The impact is that `backboardd` will crash forcing `SpringBoard` to restart.
 I suppose you can call it a DoS attack, but the significance is so mild.
 In order to trigger this you'd have to be running within a process on a jailbroken device with the simulate touch library installed -- if that code is malicious, you've got bigger problems to deal with then some crashed GUI service.

 ### Finding the port
 Moving on!
 The first thing we need to do is find the port number.
 Why do we need this number?
 Apps will usually use many ports.
-Particularly GUI libraries are heavy users.
+Particularly, GUI libraries are heavy users.
 So, knowing the port number isolates your collection to the messages you're interested in.
-Also, everytime the App runs, port numbers will be different.
+Also, every time the App runs, port numbers will be different.
 Even though the name remains the same, when the ports are created, the numbers are allocated dynamically.
 So, we need to know the mapping at runtime.

 I prefer minimally intrusive methods of introspection.
 For that reason I've chosen to use LLDB.
 Setting up a debugging session on a JailBroken iPhone is not trivial.
-However, I will leave it as an exercise to the reader to follow the setup instruction from the [iPhoneWiki](http://iphonedevwiki.net/index.php/Debugserver).
+However, I will leave it as an exercise to the reader to follow the setup instructions found on the [iPhoneWiki](http://iphonedevwiki.net/index.php/Debugserver).

 [LLDB](http://lldb.llvm.org/) is a really great debugger.
-One of my favourite features is its Python API interface.
-Using this interface we are able to script the debugger to automatically process memory in the context of a break point.
-Essentially, conveniently automating the manual work of analysing function inputs and output.
+One of my favorite features is its Python API interface.
+Using this interface we are able to script the debugger to automatically process memory in the context of a breakpoint.
+Essentially, LLBD conveniently provides a method for automating the manual work of analyzing function inputs and outputs.

-To find out name to port number mapping, we'll break point on the look up functions.
+To find out the name to port number mapping, we'll set a breakpoint on the look up functions.
 There are three functions: `bootstrap_look_up` which is a wrapper for `bootstrap_look_up2`.
 There is also `bootstrap_look_up3` which looks to be a private function, but used by several libraries.
 So, we will try to break on the latter two.

 ```Python
 # break on bootstrap_look_up2 start